MicrosoftDocs/learn/learn-pr/azure/network-fundamentals-2/includes/3-authentication-authorization.md

 ### Token authentication

 Token-based authentication is similar to two-factor authentication.
-However, instead of using a cell phone, which may get compromised, a company may choose to use a device purpose-built for authentication.
+However, instead of using a cell phone, which may become compromised, a company may choose to use a device purpose-built for authentication.
 The device can be a USB enabled device or a smart card the user uses for successful authentication.
 When using token-based authentication, the company should make sure the user returns the device if they no longer require access.

 ### Biometric authentication

 Biometric authentication uses the user's physical attributes for authentication.
-These attributes are uniquely human characteristics, like fingerprints and facial or voice.
+These attributes are uniquely human characteristics, like fingerprints, facial features, or voice.
 However, biometric-based authentication can be costly to implement because of the specific type of scanners required to handle this information.
 User privacy concerns could also pose problems.

 ### Transactional authentication